Sincerely, X: Credits

 According to the show credits, the executive producers are Deron Triff and Collin Campbell.
 The production team includes Cloe Shasha and Kelly Stoetzel, with help from Amy Eason and Barb Allen.
 Creative leadership comes from Chris Anderson at TED and Eric Nuzum at Audible.
-Original music is composed by the Holladay Brothers.
+Original music is composed by Ryan and Hays Holladay.

 Reception

 Three weeks after it launched, Sincerely, X reached the number one spot on the iTunes charts.
 It has charted in iTunes in nine countries.

 Reviews of the podcast emphasize the intimacy and sincerity of the storytelling, given the anonymous nature of the talks.
 USA Today named Sincerely, X one of the seven best new podcasts of 2017, writing: "How can you make TED Talks even more personal?
 Ironically, by letting speakers remain anonymous.
 This podcast ... shows that storytellers can secretly open up about their own provocative and potentially problematic tales.
 It gets listeners to talk about often-taboo topics, including stories about mental health issues and professional burnout.

 In January 2018, The Today Show named Sincerely, X among the five best podcasts to listen to now.
 The selections were made by Jack Rico, host of the podcast, Highly Relevant.
 He described Sincerely, X as "a selection of heart-wrenching and compelling anonymous true stories."

 The Financial Times notes that the series was developed natively for audio, and this is evident in the talks: "There is a measured intimacy in the telling of these stories that would appear drowned out on stage."
 The Financial Times also compares the sincerity of the anonymous talks to those given at the TED Conference: "Ultimately this podcast is distinguished by a seriousness that sometimes seems to elude speakers on the TED stage, for whom viral fame is so tantalizingly close at hand.
 'My name will never go down in history and that's OK,' says the anonymous speaker at the beginning of "Rescued by Ritual"—a mother from the Midwest who will go on to talk about the two decades of domestic violence she lived through, and the ritual she developed to cope.
 Pause for a minute, and consider what it took for her to get here: rounds of telephone interviews, edits and invasive fact-checking of her story; the journey to TED's New York studio; time spent learning her script off by heart on the request of producers.
 And for what?
 Because she had struck on a coping mechanism that she thought might help some strangers listening.
 Now that's an idea worth spreading."